Europe Trip (7/9/2018 – 7/23/2018)

 1. Stockholm

 I was in Stockholm from 7/9/2018 – 7/14/2018 to attend ICML 2018, a machine learning conference.
-I won’t say much about the conference itself as it is unlikely to be of much interest to readers not involved in machine learning.
+I won’t say much about the conference itself as that is unlikely to be of much interest to readers not involved in machine learning.
 This was my fourth time in Stockholm.
-The previous visits occurred when I was working at Autodesk.
+The previous visits happened when I was working at Autodesk.
 During those visits, I stayed in the Stockholm old town (Gamlastan) or within walking distance of it.
 During this visit, I stayed a couple of miles away at the Best Western hotel about a mile and half from the conference center.
 I had already done much of the usual touristy sightseeing during prior trips to Stockholm such as walking around Gamlastan, Vasa museum, boat ride on the water around Gamlastan etc. On this trip, I didn’t have much time for sightseeing, except for the last day of my stay when I visited the Stockholm Royal Palace.

 Taxis in Stockholm are outrageously expensive.
 I had to take a taxi one night when I stayed out past the last train and paid almost $65 for a 13 km taxi ride.
 Ubers are somewhat cheaper, but still very expensive.
 Thankfully, there is great public transportation consisting of the commuter trains, subway, buses and trams.
 As is common in Europe, public transportation is efficient, convenient, timely, frequent and relatively cheap.
 One of the things that Europe is very good at and America, not so much.
 It makes a big difference to your experience as a visitor/tourist when you are able to get around cheaply and conveniently.
 Luckily, the conference provided us with a week long public transportation card for Stockholm.